Letro app

 • Dev-ready documentation.

-• Close collaboration with the CEO and the lead developer to scope the MVP.
+• Close collaboration with the lead developer to scope the MVP.

 Learn more about Letro